Orion-Zheng/Orion-Zheng.github.io/_pages/about.md

 ---

-### **2. Can we learn policies in AI-generated virtual worlds using AI feedback?**
+### **2. "Simulate with AI, learn from AI, and deploy in the real world"
-A vision I’m passionate about: "Simulate with AI, learn from AI, and deploy in the real world", i.e. *Simulate any environment with world models, supervise policy learning with AI feedbacks(e.g. VLMs), and finally generalize to the real world.*
+A vision I’m passionate about: *Simulate any environment with world models, supervise policy learning with AI feedbacks(e.g. VLMs), and finally generalize to the real world.*

 **Roadmap (in My Mind):**
 - ✅ Built action-controllable world models (e.g. Matrix, Cosmos)